samborkent/plasma-solver/README.md

 * Collisions of species with the same mass are neglected, as for completely elastic collisions they would interchange velocities, resulting in no net change of density.
+* Particles are assumed static if there velocity is lower than the velocity required to travel one radial bin in one time step.

 # Naming conventions
 Follow MATLAB style guidelines v1.3